gustavogeraldelli/math-judge-api/README.md

 # Math Judge API

-The backend for a platform designed to host and evaluate mathematical challenges.
-Users can register, submit solutions to math problems, and have their answers automatically validated against a set of test cases.

 ## Overview
 The API was designed to be a complete and efficient solution for mathematical challenge platforms, offering: